Take steps to stay safe when you use phones or computers.

 - send email

-these activities create records.
-The records are stored:
+These activities create records, which are stored:

-- on the device you are using — your phone, computer or tablet
+- on the device you are using — your phone, computer, or tablet

 - with the companies that transmit your message or take you to a website — for example, your phone company or Internet service provider